carrott2/Launcher/README.md

 Bedrock Cosmos is dependent on several packages for functionality.

 **NuGet Packages:**
-- [AutoUpdater.NET](https://www.nuget.org/packages/Autoupdater.NET.Official) - Used for launcher updates.
+- [AutoUpdater NET](https://www.nuget.org/packages/Autoupdater.NET.Official) - Used for launcher updates.
 - [Discord Rich Presence C#](https://www.nuget.org/packages/DiscordRichPresence) - Used to display a Discord activity for the launcher.
-- [Newtonsoft.Json](https://www.nuget.org/packages/Newtonsoft.Json) - Used to handle response queries and other Json data.
+- [Newtonsoft Json](https://www.nuget.org/packages/Newtonsoft.Json) - Used to handle response queries and other Json data.
 - [Titanium Web Proxy](https://www.nuget.org/packages/Titanium.Web.Proxy) - Allows for the decryption and modification of web traffic. *Reference is included in the source code to fix an exception thrown while debugging with the latest NuGet Package.*

 **References:**